 What are the hours worked?

-The truth of the matter is, you work a lot and you do put in a lot of hours, but the experience is rewarding and life changing.
+The truth of the matter is, you work a lot and you do put in a lot of hours, but this paid experience is one that advances your career, builds your resume and develops your skills.
+The experience is rewarding and life changing.
 Trust us, the time will fly by!

 What’s the weather like?
 Summers in central Michigan are incredible.
 June is typically in the 60’s and 70’s with chances of rain.
 July is in the 70’s, 80’s, and 90’s with a lot of sunshine to enhance your Chaco tan lines.